grame-cncm/faustcourse/session5/content.md

-That's not all folks! `faust2api` also allows you to make polyphonic DSP engines and since our Faust code is already declaring the standard `freq`, `gain`, and `gate` MIDI parameters, it is already polyphony compatible.
-Let's run `faust2api` again using the `-nvoices` option which adds polyphony support to the generated engine and allow for the specification of a maximum number of
+That's not all folks! `faust2api` also allows you to make polyphonic DSP engines and since our Faust code is already declaring the standard `freq`, `gain`, and `gate` MIDI parameters, it is polyphony compatible.
+Let's run `faust2api` again using the `-nvoices` option which adds polyphony support to the generated engine and allows for the specification of a maximum number of
 voices:

 ```